-Today I received the following question and I thought it was worth sharing my response with you all.
+Today I received the following question about building with straw bales on a steep slope and I thought it was worth sharing my response with you all.
 Here’s the question, my response follows:

 “Well the time for using all this information is almost upon us.
 We are looking at a property at the moment to build on; however, it is quite a steep property.
 Do you have any ideas or photos of straw bale houses built on steep sites with out doing major earth work?
 Thanks in advance.